-Naturally, the sooner in life you start your orthodontic treatment, the easier it is to treat your condition.
-This is why orthodontists recommend that you have your orthodontic condition evaluated by age 6 or 7.
-Early assessment allows for interceptive orthodontic treatment, also referred to as Phase one.
-Most patients end up starting their orthodontic treatment during their teenage years.
-So the question is, can adults, or even seniors, still qualify for orthodontic treatment?
-And when exactly are you simply too old to wear braces or clear aligners?
+Most people associate orthodontic treatment with teenagers and younger folks.
+The sooner you start your orthodontic treatment, the easier it is to correct your condition.
+Orthodontists recommend that you get evaluated for your teeth relationship by age 6 or 7.
+Early assessment allows for interceptive orthodontic treatment, also referred to as phase one.
+It’s easier to move teeth when you’re younger because your bones are still soft and they haven’t fused yet.
+However, not everyone is fortunate enough to have orthodontic treatment in their youth.
+Do adults qualify for orthodontic treatment?
+How about seniors?
+And when exactly are you too old for braces and clear aligners?
 Let’s find out:

 What is the best age to start orthodontic treatment?

-The best time to start orthodontic treatment is in your teen years, between the age of 11 and 16.
-Orthodontists usually recommend you start comprehensive orthodontic treatment, also referred to as phase two, once all of your adult teeth have fully erupted.
-This usually occurs around age 11 for girls and 12 for boys.
-It’s best to finish your orthodontic treatment by age 17 because that’s when your facial bones finish fusing, which makes it more difficult to move your teeth around.
+The ideal age to start orthodontic treatment is your teen years. typically between the ages of 11 to 16.
+Orthodontists recommend that you start comprehensive orthodontic treatment, also referred to as phase two, once all of your adult teeth have erupted.
+This usually occurs at around age 11 for girls and 12 for boys.
+The goal is to finish your orthodontic treatment by age 17.
+By this time your facial bones finish fusing which makes it more difficult to move teeth.

-- Adults are better at keeping their appointments, which makes it easier to complete their orthodontic treatment on time
+- Adults are better at keeping their appointments as compared to teenagers.
+This makes it easier to complete their orthodontic treatment on time.

-- Adults are better at following their dentist or orthodontist’s instructions, therefore they get better end results
+- Adults are better at following their dentist or orthodontist’s instruction, again, yielding better end results.

-- Since adults are better at understanding the importance of maintaining proper oral hygiene, they end up with fewer complications during their ortho program
+- Finally, adults are better at maintaining their oral hygiene throughout their orthodontic program.
+As a result, they end up with fewer complications during their orthodontic program.

 What are the benefits of orthodontic treatment for adults?

-There are no questions that having a straight smile is an important part of your overall appearance.
+There’s no question that having a straight smile improves your appearance.
 After all, your smile is the first thing that others notice about you.
-Straightening your smile improves your appearance, increases your self-confidence and makes you feel better about yourself and your appearance.
+Straightening your teeth also increases your self-confidence so you feel better about yourself and your appearance.

-Patients with crooked teeth are far more likely to develop cavities between their teeth.
-This is because it’s much more difficult to maintain proper oral hygiene when your teeth are crooked or when you have gaps in between your teeth.
-Straightening your smile can help reduce your chances of developing new and recurrent cavities, regardless of how old you are.
+Patients with crooked teeth are far more likely to develop cavities, especially in-between their teeth.
+It’s more difficult to maintain proper oral hygiene when your teeth are crooked or when there are gaps between your teeth.
+Straightening your smile helps reduce your chances of developing cavities, regardless of how old you are.

 Improve your gum health

-It’s also much more difficult to maintain healthy gums when you have crooked or gap teeth.
-Crooked and gap teeth cause more plaque to accumulate on your teeth as compared to straight teeth.
-If you can’t remove this plaque from your teeth, it calcifies and becomes tartar.
-Tartar harbors bacteria which cause your gums to bleed and become infected.
-Eventually, you may develop gum disease.
-Straightening your teeth makes it much easier to maintain adequate oral hygiene, regardless of your age.
-Having straight teeth improves your gum health and often times reduces, or even eliminates, gum disease (along with maintaining proper dental cleanings).
+Having crooked or gap teeth also makes it more difficult to maintain healthy gums.
+Crooked teeth gather more plaque as compared to straight teeth.
+If you can’t clean your teeth because of how your teeth are positioned, you eventually develop gum disease.
+Straightening your teeth makes it much easier to maintain healthier gums.
+Straightening your teeth can improve your gum health and reduce, or even eliminates, your gum disease.

-Is it better to go with clear aligners or braces for adults?
+Is it better to wear braces or clear aligners as an adult?

-- Clear aligners are much more comfortable and less painful than braces
+- Clear aligners are more comfortable than braces

-- Clear aligners are barely visible inside your mouth which makes them much less noticeable than braces
+- Clear aligners are barely visible inside your mouth making them much less noticeable than braces

-- Clear aligner plastic is less likely to cut or bruise your mouth as compared to the wires and brackets used for braces
+- The plastic that clear aligners are made from is less likely to cut or bruise your mouth whereas wires and brackets frequently cause bruising of the mouth

-- There’s no metal in clear aligners which makes them a better option for people with metal allergies or those seeking holistic care
+- There’s no metal in clear aligners which makes it a better option for people with metal allergies or those seeking more holistic dental care

 How long does adult orthodontic treatment take?